 Complete digestion of refractory platinum group metals using single reaction chamber technology

 Platinum group metals (PGMs) such as iridium (Ir), ruthenium (Ru), and rhodium (Rh) are essential materials in high-value industrial sectors including catalysis, electronics, advanced coatings, and electrochemical technologies.
-Their exceptional chemical stability, particularly in oxide form, makes complete dissolution a critical and persistent challenge in analytical workflows.
+Their exceptional chemical stability makes complete dissolution a critical and persistent challenge in analytical workflows.

-In this guest article, Milestone explores how single reaction chamber (SRC) microwave digestion technology can achieve quantitative digestion (>99%) of refractory PGMs under highly aggressive conditions, while maintaining safety, robustness, and reproducibility.
-The discussion is based on experimental evidence obtained using the ultraWAVE 3 platform, with emphasis on practical implications for analytical laboratories.
+In this guest article, Milestone explores how single reaction chamber (SRC) microwave digestion technology can achieve quantitative digestion (>99.9%) of refractory PGMs under highly aggressive conditions, while maintaining safety, robustness, and reproducibility.
+The discussion is based on experimental evidence obtained using the ultraWAVE 3 (Milestone SRC digestion unit), with emphasis on practical implications for analytical laboratories.

 What makes iridium, ruthenium, and rhodium so difficult to digest?

-Ir, Ru, and Rh exhibit extreme resistance to chemical attack due to their noble character and strong metal-oxygen bonding in oxide phases.
-Conventional microwave digestion systems often struggle to reach the combination of temperature, pressure, and chemical aggressiveness required for complete dissolution, especially when using highly corrosive reagents such as hydrochloric and perchloric acids.
+Ir, Ru, and Rh exhibit extreme resistance to chemical attack.
+Conventional microwave digestion systems often struggle to reach the combination of temperature, pressure, and chemical aggressiveness required for complete dissolution.
 Incomplete digestion can lead to poor recoveries, biased analytical results, and increased uncertainty, which is unacceptable for trace and ultra-trace elemental analysis.

 An additional challenge is the variability in reactivity among PGMs originating from different production routes or aging histories.
 As a result, digestion protocols must be sufficiently robust and flexible to accommodate different material forms while minimizing procedural blanks and safety risks.